Chabad messianism: Schneerson's positions and responses

 Many Hasidim felt that Menachem Mendel Schneerson is the mashiach of the generation, even though he never said so himself.
 As the years went on, and descriptions of Schneerson as being toweringly unique, a Rebbe of truly unprecedented and universally recognized stature, spread ever further, this messianic speculation spread to greater numbers and higher volume than in previous generations.
-The Hasidim became vocal of their hope that Schneerson would be the messiah.
-As Schneerson's passion about the need for messiah became more well-known, criticism also built up.
+The Hasidim became vocal of their hope that Schneerson would be the Messiah.
+As Schneerson's passion about the need for Messiah became more well-known, criticism also built up.
 In 1980, a group of children from a Chabad summer camp composed a song with the words "am yisrael [nation of Israel] have no fear, Moshiach will be here this year, we want Moshiach now, we don’t want to wait."
 Schneerson seems to have received great satisfaction from the children's initiative, and encouraged their song.
-According to a report in Time magazine, Rabbi Adin Even-Yisrael said he wished that Schneerson should be revealed as the messiah.
-According to a 1988 The New York Times report: Rabbi Yehuda Krinsky speculated that Schneerson was the most suitable candidate for Jewish messiah.
-Some Chabad Hasidim took their message to the streets with billboards declaring that it was time for the messiah to come and bring the redemption.
+According to a report in Time magazine, Rabbi Adin Even-Yisrael said he wished that Schneerson was “the most likely person on the scene now” to become the Messiah.
+According to a 1988 The New York Times report: Rabbi Yehuda Krinsky speculated that Schneerson was the most suitable candidate for Jewish Messiah.
+Some Chabad Hasidim took their message to the streets with billboards declaring that it was time for the Messiah to come and bring the redemption.

 In light of some criticism about the insistent tone of these words, on one occasion Schneerson explained: